NBISweden/theherdbook/README.md

 ./register_user.sh 'user@domain.com', 'userpassword'
 ```

-If you just want to test a PR or a branche that is pushed to Github we now have a Github Action that will build the images
-So to just pull and test the prebuilt images use the script
+All branches that are pushed to github has prebuilt images.
+To use the prebuilt images instead of building locally, use:

 ```
-./test-current-branch.sh
+./run-with-prebuilt-images.sh
 ```